turingschool/backend-curriculum-site/module4/lessons/intro_to_graphql.md

 ## Complete GraphQL Server

 Congrats, you've written your first GraphQL server and tested it out in GraphiQL!
 You can see it takes a bit of setup, but the long term benefits are something many companies seeing are very much worth it.

+## Wrap Up Activity

+Your instructor will assign to you to small group and an "opinion" to pitch.
+Spend the alotted time to make a poster and develop a pitch you will give you to your engineering team.

+Instructor - see [the instructor guide](http://backend.turing.io/module4/lessons/intro_to_graphql_instructor) for specific directions.